 Allegations against staff are covered in all basic training and induction training that takes place within our academies.
-We follow the mandatory guidance in KCSIE 2022 Part Four, which includes the management of 'Low Level Concerns'.
-Please refer to the Trust's policy on managing allegations against staff.
+We follow the mandatory guidance in KCSIE 2023 Part Four, which includes the management of 'Low Level Concerns'.
+Please refer to the Trust's policies on Managing Allegations against Staff and Low Level Concerns.